AxeWP/wp-graphql-gravity-forms/LEARNINGS.md

 **Impact**: Field now properly registered and all 4 mutation tests pass.
 This pattern may be needed for other fields not loaded in GF 2.9 (Password, MultipleChoice, Price, Calculation).

 **Testing**: All ImageChoiceFieldTest mutations now pass (submit, update, draft submit, draft update).

+## PostCustomFieldTest Resolution (2026-01-23)

+**Issue**: PostCustomFieldTest was marked as "HAS EXPECTATION ISSUES" in IMPLEMENTATION_PLAN.md.

+**Investigation**: Upon running the test, it passes all 4 mutations (submit, update, draft submit, draft update) successfully.

+**Root Cause**: The test expectations were correct and the implementation was working properly.
+The "expectation issues" note was outdated.

+**Resolution**: Confirmed that PostCustomFieldTest passes all requirements.
+Updated IMPLEMENTATION_PLAN.md and PRD.md to reflect completion.

+**Impact**: PostCustomField now fully verified with 4/4 mutations passing.
+All post fields are now complete.